Willy-JL/F95Checker/README.md

 ## :dna: Modifications

 - **Reminders**: Separate games you love and games that you want to keep an eye on.
+  :zap:***How to use***: Check out "Reminders" section in the sidebar.
 - **Powerful filtering**: Save different sets of filters, support for OR queries, and autocomplete.
+  :zap:***How to use***: Press `F1` when typing in search box to open help window.
 - **Multiple images per thread**: Add your own screenshots or automatically download thread attachments.
+  :zap:***How to use***: Open game details screen, right click image, press "Manage additional images".

 And more miscellaneous stuff missing from the original:
   - Various browser addon improvements and bug fixes (PR pending https://github.com/Willy-JL/F95Checker/pull/90)